Study Abroad 2020

 Hood College encourages students pursuing long-term studying abroad to do so during the spring semester of their junior year.
 All students intending to study abroad should complete the application materials at least one semester in advance of the proposed study.
 Students can participate in short-term study abroad after their freshman year and throughout academic experience.

 Students preparing for a study abroad experience will want to carefully consider the timing of their trip within their academic program and also how to fund their experience.
-Alumni and donors to the College have generously created scholarships to provide financial support for students considering semester-long and short-term experiences.
+Alumni and donors to the College have generously created funding awards to provide financial support for students considering semester-long and short-term experiences.
 To learn more about these opportunities, contact Hood College's Director of Study Abroad, Dr. Scott Pincikowski at (301) 696-3475 or via email at pincikowski@hood.edu.

 Students who are curious about studying abroad should complete the Study Abroad Programs Interest Sheet and contact Dr. Scott Pincikowski, Director of Study Abroad to discuss their interests.
 To schedule an appointment with Dr. Pincikowski, email pincikowski@hood.edu.